You and your campus executive are teamed up to launch an individual social media presence for them. Great! But where do you begin?

 7. Learn their voice.

-Thinking back to step five, coordinating your roles, if you or someone on your team is taking the lead in creating the executive’s content, a critical step in the process is learning the Male student with a megaphone, making an announcementexecutive’s voice (similar to speechwriting).
+Thinking back to step five, coordinating your roles, if you or someone on your team is taking the lead in creating the executive’s content, a critical step in the process is learning the executive’s voice (similar to speechwriting).
 This process takes time, patience, and trust—it’s an art and a science.
 Are there words or phrases they naturally incorporate into their everyday speaking and writing?
 In contrast, are there words or phrases they don’t use?
 Are there topics that are off limits?
 Listen closely, and practice!
 If you’re starting from scratch, consider drafting example posts to run by the executive to gauge their reaction and continue developing their message.
 Chapter 6 in Fundamentals of Social Media Strategy explores this further.

 8. Plan the content.